dphfox/Fusion/docs/tutorials/roblox/hydration.md

 If you pass in constant values for properties, they'll be applied to the instance directly.
-However, if you pass in a Fusion object (like `Value`), then changes will be applied on the next frame:
+However, if you pass in a Fusion object (like `Value`), then changes will be applied immediately:

 ```Lua
 local message = scope:Value("Loading...")